 - A great way to get super thin gum paste for your sugar flowers.

 You know those pesky bubbles that show up in your fondant EVERYTIME.
 Without a doubt, you can't cover a cake without at least one of those little buggers.
 You then take a "pin" to it and yet small, it still leaves a bit of an eye-sore hole.
 Not a fan.
 THEN I found acupuncture needles!
 Hello, little holes just big enough to let the air out, yet small enough not to be visible to the eye!

 This tool was born out of desperation.
 Pure, utter, desperation.
 I created this when I first starting decorating cakes.
 I had just begun working at a bakery that required perfection, and I was coming up short!
 I couldn't get a level straight edge on a buttercream cake to save my life.
 I struggled and struggled for weeks, it literally kept me up at night.
 And then one night, my restless brain switched on that light bulb, and *DING*, it came to me!
 So the next day, I created this tool and tried out my theory, it worked like a charm!
 I found other uses for it too (see below)!
 This bad boy saved my bum.
 It requires a little bit of assembly, but I promise it’s worth it![Note: I know this looks like it's a hack of that Wilton too, but I promise you, I came up with it first! haha!
 This tool is not only cheaper but more accurate and handy for the techniques I will show you!]

 What it's perfect for:

-– Creating guides for horizontal stripes, ruffles, and other decor – Using a turntable, put prepared cake in the center.
-Adjust sewing gauge tool to desired height.
-Gently press needle against cake, hold steady in place.
-Move your turntable, while keeping tool firmly in place, and watch the needle glide a perfect horizontal line across you cake.
+- Creating guides for horizontal stripes, ruffles, and another decor - Using a turntable, put the prepared cake in the center.
+Adjust the sewing gauge tool to the desired height.
+Gently press needle against the cake, hold steady in place.
+Move your turntable, while keeping the tool firmly in place, and watch the needle glide a perfect horizontal line across your cake.

 - Great for measuring distances between two objects.
 Great for replicating a distance between two objects.